 See our Team page for all of our staff who make this organisation possible.

 Founded in 2011, the NGC Bocas Lit Fest is Trinidad and Tobago’s premier annual literary festival: a lively celebration of books, writers, writing, and ideas, with a Caribbean focus and international scope.
-The Festival brings together readers and writers from Trinidad and Tobago, the Caribbean, and the wider world for a thrilling programme of readings, performances, workshops, discussions, film screenings, and more.
+The Festival brings together readers and writers from Trinidad and Tobago, the Caribbean, and the wider world for readings, performances, workshops, discussions, film screenings, and more.
 Most events are free and open to the public.

 The Festival also includes a full programme of activities for younger readers, The NGC Children’s Bocas Lit Fest.
 There is a month-long storytelling caravan around the country on Saturdays throughout the month of April, plus readings, creative writing workshops and performances by children’s authors, alongside the main Festival.

 In 2020, our year-round programme of literary events shifted online in response to the Covid-19 pandemic, and the main NGC Bocas Lit Fest was held virtually in September instead of April.